Staff & Board

 Esmahan Razavi

-Esmahan is a Principal at Champion Communications & PR.
+Esmahan is a seasoned political and communications professional.
 She is passionate about volunteering for good causes and serves on a number of local and national boards.
 She also co-founded two non-profits, Ask Her YYC and Ahlain.
 For her work on gender equity in politics, Esmahan has won several awards and distinctions.

 Board Director